Miltonly/Streets/Cargill Path

 Comparable homes nearby

-Cargill Path sits in Coates, a pocket that puts the 401 on-ramp at Regional Road 25 within a four-minute drive.
-That makes Mississauga a 22-minute run and Pearson reachable in just over half an hour.
-The Milton GO station is six minutes by car, which positions the Toronto commute at just over an hour door-to-door via the train.
-The street itself is quiet, a townhouse-lined lane that sees little through traffic, so the road network handles the load without the noise of a busier corridor.
+Cargill Path sits in Coates, a pocket of Milton that trades proximity to the 401 for a quieter residential rhythm.
+The on-ramp at Regional Road 25 is a four-minute drive, making Mississauga a 22-minute run and Pearson just over half an hour.
+For the Toronto commute, Milton GO Station is six minutes away; the train puts Union under an hour total.
+The street itself sees little through-traffic, so the road network handles the load without the noise that defines busier corridors.

 Schools and catchment

-Public elementary students on Cargill Path draw to either Chris Hadfield Public School or Anne J. MacArthur Public School, both about a five-minute drive.
-Catholic elementary students attend Our Lady of Fatima Catholic Elementary School or St. Scholastica Catholic Elementary School, each roughly six minutes away.
-Secondary catchment splits between Milton District High School for the public board and Bishop P.F.
-Reding Catholic Secondary School for the Catholic board, both within a five-minute drive.
-The concentration of schools within a short radius makes this a practical stretch for families routing multiple children to different schools.
+Public elementary catchment draws to Chris Hadfield Public School or Anne J. MacArthur Public School, both a five-minute drive from Cargill Path.
+Catholic elementary students attend Our Lady of Fatima Catholic ES or St. Scholastica Catholic ES, roughly six minutes away.
+Secondary students route to Milton District High School for the public board or Bishop P.F.
+Reding Catholic SS for the Catholic board, each about five minutes by car.

 Who this street suits